ksproncel/scaffold-react/README.md

 # React Scaffold

-Sass ready

 ## Description

-Clean React scaffold based on Create React APP + Sass
+Clean React scaffold based on Create React APP

 ## Tech

 * Create React App
-* SCSS, Sass

 # Install
 * to run this app you should: